-This oversight group composed of community members will, in coordination with the City's Park department, govern all three public spaces and focus on creating structures for decision-making, coordinating programming activities, and raising funds to support activities.
+This oversight group composed of community members will provide governance for the Library Block's public spaces and focus on creating structures for decision-making, coordinating programming activities, and raising funds to support activities.

 3. Schedule regular meetings of the Library Block partners group. :